the-turing-way/.github/CODE_OF_CONDUCT.md

 ### 4.1 If the breach is considered within the scope of this Code of Conduct

-Community leaders will reach out to the reporter to ask for further information if the the submitted report is not complete or needs some additional context.
+The committee will reach out to the reporter to ask for further information if the the submitted report is not complete or needs some additional context.
-Community leaders will also ensure that the person impacted or harmed by the reported incident is safe and identifies how they can be further supported.
+The committee will also ensure that the person impacted or harmed by the incident report is safe and identifies how they can be further supported.

 **4.1.1** When the committee decides to meet the reporter, these questions will be used to guide the meeting: